 What is an immune response?

-An immune response refers to the body’s reaction to the presence of pathogens.
+An immune response refers to the body’s reaction to pathogens.
 There are two types of immune responses:

 What is a humoral immune response?

 B lymphocytes, which circulate in body fluids, play a significant role in the humoral immune response.
-When a pathogen enters the body, B lymphocytes produce antibodies to neutralize it.
+B lymphocytes produce antibodies to neutralize a pathogen entering the body.

 What is cell-mediated immunity?